mdn/mdn-fiori/content/patterns/js/comments.md

 ### Documenting functions

-When documenting the purpose of functions use the following convetions.
+When documenting functions use the following convetions.
 Always use the `/** ... */` format to wrap your comments

 ```js